atiqueahmedziad/intro-git-workshop/lessons/github-pull-request.md

 ## Open A Pull Request

-- Go to our experimental branch.
+- Go to our experimental branch in Github.
 - Click on "new pull request" button.
 - Click on "Create pull request" button.